-During academic year 2021-22, Bennoune is visiting from the University of California, Davis School of Law where she holds the Homer G. Angelo and Ann Berryhill Endowed Chair in International Law, and is a Martin Luther King, Jr. Professor of Law.
-Previously, she taught at the Rutgers School of Law-Newark where she was professor of law and Arthur L. Dickson Scholar, and received the Chancellor’s Distinguished Research Award.
+From 2012 to 2022, Bennoune served on the faculty of the University of California, Davis School of Law, becoming the Homer G. Angelo and Ann Berryhill Endowed Chair in International Law and a Martin Luther King Jr. Professor of Law.
+Previously, she taught at the Rutgers School of Law-Newark, where she was professor of law and the Arthur L. Dickson Scholar.
+She received the Chancellor’s Distinguished Research Award.

-Her courses have included International Law; International Protection of Human Rights; Terrorism and International Law; Transnational Law; Women’s Human Rights; Gender, Sexuality and International Human Rights Law; the United Nations Human Rights Practicum; and a course called Law and the Arab Spring which drew from her fieldwork in North Africa.
-When Professor Bennoune first taught at the University of Michigan Law School in 2001, she won the L. Hart Wright Award for Excellence in teaching.
+Her courses have included International Law; International Protection of Human Rights; Terrorism and International Law; The Impact of 9/11 on International Law; Transnational Law; Women’s Human Rights; Gender, Sexuality, and International Human Rights Law; the United Nations Human Rights Practicum; and a course called Law and the Arab Spring, which drew from her fieldwork in North Africa.
+When Bennoune first taught at the University of Michigan Law School in 2001, she won the L. Hart Wright Award for Excellence in teaching.

-Her book, Your Fatwa Does Not Apply Here, was the winner of the 2014 Dayton Literary Peace Prize for nonfiction.
+Her book, Your Fatwa Does Not Apply Here, received the 2014 Dayton Literary Peace Prize for nonfiction.
 Released by W.W.
 Norton & Company in August 2013 and in paperback in 2014, the book addresses the work of many people of Muslim heritage against extremism and terrorism.
-The related field research took her to numerous countries, including Afghanistan, Algeria, Egypt, Mali, Niger, Pakistan and Russia.
-The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received more than 1.4 million views.
+The related field research took her to numerous countries, including Afghanistan, Algeria, Egypt, Mali, Niger, Pakistan, and Russia.
+The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received more than 1.5 million views.

-In 2007, Professor Bennoune became the first Arab-American to win the Derrick Bell Award from the Association of American Law Schools Section on Minority Groups.
-She received the 2016 Rights and Leadership Award from the International Action Network for Gender Equity & Law (IANGEL).
+In 2007, Bennoune became the first Arab-American to win the Derrick Bell Award from the Association of American Law Schools Section on Minority Groups.
+She received the 2016 Rights and Leadership Award from the International Action Network for Gender Equity & Law (link is external).
 In 2017, she was named one of the Lawdragon 500 Leading Lawyers in America.
-She has served as a member of the Executive Council of the American Society of International Law.
+She has been a member of the Executive Council of the American Society of International Law.
 Currently, she sits on the Scholar Advisory Board of Muslims for Progressive Values.